 Psalm 51:15 “O Lord, open my lips, And my mouth shall show forth Your praise.”

 I know I want my tongue to bring glory to God.
 Jesus deserves honor and the way we speak is just one way to do that.
 If I want to be consistent in my testimony, I have to place a guard over my mouth.
-Sometimes a good friend will remind us of what our speech is like and help correct us.
+A good friend will remind us of what our speech is like and help correct us.

 Our words carry weight.
-We represent the King of kings, as an ambassadors for Christ, when we speak we are to be speaking for Him.
+We represent the King of kings, as ambassadors for Christ, when we speak we are to be speaking for Him.
 Our words should amplify and confirm God’s truth in us.
 Controlling the tongue is a continuous challenge.
 If your working on being respectful, it will show forth.

 My Mother-in-law, God bless her heart, exudes the love of Jesus whenever she talks.
 She speaks of all Gods blessings, they permeate her conversations.
 She is always talking about how something or someone is a blessing.
 She always thanks the lord as she chats about certain subjects and truthfully, I don’t think she even realizes how she comes across.
 Her language comes from her heart of love and gratitude.
 I’ve learned to watch her and Roger through the years, they emulate the spirit of a true believer.